camarman/linux-command-line/README.md

 0) Make sure that fast start up and secure boot is disabled (For Nvidia Drivers.
 It might be different for AMD)
 1) Install Fedora to USB (via Fedora Media Writer)
-2) :exclamation: **Do not select delete after download in fedora media writer** :exclamation:
+2) :exclamation: **Do not select "delete after download" in Fedora Media Writer** :exclamation:

 ## Installation